Webinar Courses

 Like most other professions, it is often what you are NOT taught in a classroom that makes you a successful interpreter.
 But what are the things that seasoned, successful interpreters wish they’d known when first starting their careers?
 What are the practical skills a mentor would teach you?

-In this approachable webinar, you will be introduced to Cynthia Mauleón and what she sees as the practical side of interpreting: how to create a support system, how to build your reference collection, what to wear (or not wear) to an interpreting assignment, how to take care of yourself on the job.
+In this approachable webinar, Cynthia Mauleón will share what she sees as the practical side of interpreting: how to create a support system, how to build your reference collection, what to wear (or not wear) to an interpreting assignment, how to take care of yourself on the job.

 After this webinar, participants will be able to: